ivanvoitovych/tour-of-heroes/step-9.md

 });
 ```

-Here we use `/api/heroes/{id}` route match rule which will capture `id` and pass it to the callback function as an argument with the same name.
+Here we use the `/api/heroes/{id}` route match rule, which will capture `id` and pass it to the callback function as an argument with the same name.

-The final version of file:
+The final version of the file:

 `backend\endpoints.php`